Alfresco/alfresco-community-repo/README.txt

 Configuring and starting Alfresco/Share:
 ----------------------------------------

-- Clone the project (e.g. git clone git@gitlab.alfresco.com:records-management/records-management.git)
+- Clone the project from git

 - Import the project as a maven project

 - Start the Alfresco/Share instances with the following commands:

+  To start the repo:
+  cd rm-community/rm-community-repo
+  mvn clean install -Pstart-repo

+  To start Share:
+  cd rm-community/rm-community-share
-  mvn clean install -Pstart-repo mvn clean install -Pstart-share
+  mvn clean install -Pstart-share

-  (these commands work best if run from the specific directories, e.g. start share from rm-enterprise/rm-enterprise-share/ or rm-community/rm-community-share/ )
+  NOTE: If you have the enterprise code, see rm-enterprise/README.txt for instructions on how to build/start the enterprise code.

 Configuring a different DB other than H2 (e.g. MySQL or PostgreSQL):
 --------------------------------------------------------------------